-- (b) No public servant shall circulate an initiative or referendum petition or solicit signatures on an initiative or referendum petition in any public office of the state, county, or municipal governments of Arkansas or while on duty for any state agency or any county or municipal government in Arkansas.49 - (c) No public servant shall coerce by threats or otherwise any public employee into devoting time or labor toward the campaign of any candidate for office or for the nomination to any office.
-50 - (d) No public servant shall use any office or room furnished at public expense to distribute any letters, circulars, or other campaign materials, unless such room is regularly used by members of the public for such purposes without regard to political affiliation.51 "Campaign materials" refers to the campaign of a candidate for public office and not efforts to support or oppose a ballot measure. - (e) No public servant shall use for campaign purposes any item of personal property provided with public funds.52 "Campaign purposes" refers to the campaign of a candidate for public office and not efforts to support or oppose a ballot measure. - (f) No person shall assess any public employee for any political purpose whatever or coerce by threats or otherwise any public employee into making a subscription or contribution for any political purpose.53 - (g) No person shall place any campaign banners, campaign signs, or other campaign literature on any cars, trucks, tractors or other vehicles belonging to the State of Arkansas or any municipality, county, or school district in the state.54 - (h) All articles, statements, or communications appearing in any newspaper printed or circulated in this state intended or calculated to influence the vote of any elector in any election and for the publication of which a consideration is paid or to be paid shall clearly contain the words "Paid Political Advertisement" or "Paid Political Ad."
+- (b) No public servant shall circulate an initiative or referendum petition or solicit signatures on an initiative or referendum petition in any public office of the state, county, or municipal governments of Arkansas or while on duty for any state agency or any county or municipal government in Arkansas.52 - (c) No public servant shall coerce by threats or otherwise any public employee into devoting time or labor toward the campaign of any candidate for office or for the nomination to any office.
+53 - (d) No public servant shall use any office or room furnished at public expense to distribute any letters, circulars, or other campaign materials, unless such room is regularly used by members of the public for such purposes without regard to political affiliation.54 "Campaign materials" refers to the campaign of a candidate for public office and not efforts to support or oppose a ballot measure. - (e) No public servant shall use for campaign purposes any item of personal property provided with public funds.55 "Campaign purposes" refers to the campaign of a candidate for public office and not efforts to support or oppose a ballot measure. - (f) No person shall assess any public employee for any political purpose whatever or coerce by threats or otherwise any public employee into making a subscription or contribution for any political purpose.56 - (g) No person shall place any campaign banners, campaign signs, or other campaign literature on any cars, trucks, tractors or other vehicles belonging to the State of Arkansas or any municipality, county, or school district in the state.57 - (h) All articles, statements, or communications appearing in any newspaper printed or circulated in this state intended or calculated to influence the vote of any elector in any election and for the publication of which a consideration is paid or to be paid shall clearly contain the words "Paid Political Advertisement", "Paid Political Ad", or "Paid for by" the candidate, committee, or person who paid for the message.
 Both the persons placing and the persons publishing the articles, statements, or communications shall be responsible for including the required disclaimer.
 In addition, all articles, statements, or communications appearing in any radio, television, or any other electronic medium intended or calculated to influence the vote of any elector in any election and for the publication of which a consideration is paid or to be paid shall clearly contain the words "Paid Political Advertisement" or "Paid Political Ad" or "Paid for by", "Sponsored by", or "Furnished by" the true sponsor of the advertisement.
-Both the persons placing and the persons publishing the articles, statements, or communications shall be responsible for by", "Sponsored by", or "Furnished by" the true sponsor of the advertisement.
-Both the persons placing and the persons publishing the articles, statements, or communications appearing in any reduction by", or "Furnished by" the true sponsor of the advertisement.
-Both the persons placing and the persons publishing the articles, statements, or communications shall be responsible for including the required disclaimer.55
+Both the persons placing and the persons publishing the articles, statements, or communications shall be responsible for including the required disclaimer.58

-49 Ark.
+52 Ark.
 Code Ann. § 7-1-103(a)(2)(B).

-50 Ark.
+53 Ark.
 Code Ann. § 7-1-103(a)(2)(C).